Weekly ‘General Hospital’ Spoilers: Kristina Faces Unsettling Requirements From Shiloh And Harmony

 — General Hospital (@GeneralHospital) April 3, 2019

-As this is playing out, Sam will hide in the attic and overhear plenty that leaves her feeling quite concerned.
-General Hospital spoilers add that Sonny will be voicing his concerns about how Kristina is involved in a cult and SheKnows Soaps details that viewers will see Alexis, Jason, and others scrambling over all of this throughout the week as well.
+As this is playing out, Sam will hide in the attic.
+She will overhear plenty, which leaves her feeling quite concerned.
+General Hospital spoilers add that Sonny will be voicing his concerns about how Kristina is involved in a cult — and SheKnows Soaps details that viewers will see Alexis, Jason, and others scrambling over all of this throughout the week, as well.

-Will Shiloh take advantage of Kristina sexually and tattoo her before her loved ones can save her, or will they get her out of the Dawn of Day house in time?
-General Hospital spoilers indicate that there will be quite a bit of DOD action playing out throughout at least the next couple of weeks and fans will be curious to see how ugly things get before Shiloh is taken down.
+Will Shiloh take advantage of Kristina sexually, and tattoo her before her loved ones can save her — or will they get her out of the Dawn of Day house in time?
+General Hospital spoilers indicate that there will be quite a bit of DoD action playing out throughout at least the next couple of weeks, and fans will be curious to see how ugly things get before Shiloh is taken down.